 - Males have a slightly (but definite) higher incidence of febrile seizures.

 - Simple febrile seizures occur most commonly in children aged 6 months to 5 years.

-Children with febrile seizure exhibits the following:
+Children with febrile seizures exhibit the following:

 - Seizures.
-They do not experience a seizure in the absence of fever; the seizure is described as either a generalized clonic or a generalized tonic-clonic seizure.
+They do not experience a seizure in the absence of a fever; the seizure is described as either a generalized clonic or a generalized tonic-clonic seizure.